 Method (for making 3 smaller batches):

-- If using Liquid Brites, colour the melted soap base and glycerine to a rich, deep colour
+- If using liquid colours, colour the melted soap base and glycerine to a rich, deep colour.

 We are using the following

-- For the blue: Brites NG Sky Blue.
+- For the blue: Astral Blue Mica (we previously used a liquid blue).
 Add to the melted soap base and glycerine, stir well and then combine with the liquid oil and Cocoa Butter.

 - For the purple: Royal Purple Liquid Pigment Dispersion.
 Add to the melted soap base stir well and then combine with the liquid oil and Cocoa Butter.